-- Mitel has limited ability to support very large contact center environments (such as those requiring more than 1,000 agents per system) and customers with multinational requirements.
-The company has limited market presence and awareness globally, and it has yet to show substantial investment to increase its brand recognition among contact center decision makers.
+- Mitel has a limited track record of supporting very large contact center environments (such as those requiring more than 1,000 agents per system) and customers with multinational requirements.
+The company has limited brand awareness globally, and it has yet to show substantial investment to increase its brand recognition among contact center decision makers.

 NEC is a public company headquartered in Japan, with shares traded on the Tokyo Stock Exchange.
 NEC's flagship multimedia contact center offering, Univerge 3C, supports customers ranging from SMBs to companies with thousands of call center agents.
 NEC offers cloud-based contact center solutions as an add-on offering as part of its unified communications as a service (UCaaS) solution set.
 Currently, only a small percentage of NEC's contact center sales are based on its flagship Univerge 3C software.
 The majority of its deployments are based on system integration projects in large-enterprise environments, with the remainder of deployments on appliance-based solutions targeting deployments of fewer than 100 agents.

-- NEC's Univerge 3C UCC architecture can run in conjunction with a variety of NEC's telephony offerings, providing a path to consolidating the company's contact center offering for midsize and large contact center environments, which had been served by disparate offerings in the past.
+- NEC's Univerge 3C UCC architecture can run in conjunction with a variety of NEC's telephony offerings, providing a path to consolidating the company's contact center offerings for midsize and large contact center environments, which had been served by disparate offerings in the past.

 - NEC has a large installed base of PBXs and contact centers that is amenable to upgrading with additional seats, contact center products and related services.
-It has particular strengths in the hospitality, government and health verticals and recent sales increases.
+It has particular strengths in the hospitality, government and health verticals, and it continues to experience sales increases.

 - Its contact center portfolio sales are primarily to enterprises with significant existing NEC telephony environments.
 Gartner sees limited results from NEC's attempts to broaden the appeal of its contact center solutions in order to displace other vendors.